 Organisations can however work together and every professional who has contact with pre-school children can take responsibility for their part in supporting families and children.
 The modules in this online resource have provided you with information on why pre-school child weight is important, how to identify weight issues in pre-school children, and how to communicate with parents about their child’s weight and related lifestyle issues (i.e. physical activity and diet).

 By pulling together this information, you now have the evidence-based knowledge and skills to support families to promote a healthy weight in pre-school children.

 Whether you work in a children’s centre, are part of the health visiting team or work in a GP practice, try asking yourself “what can you do to help this family manage their child’s weight?”

-Here’s a summary of the steps you might take to support a family with a pre-school child (drawing on the communication skills outlined in the communicating weight module throughout):
+Here’s a summary of the steps you might take to support a family with a pre-school child (drawing on the communication skills outlined in the communicating with parents about child weight module throughout):

 - Identify the extent of the child’s weight issue and any potential medical concerns

 - Ask the parents about why they think the child might be over- or under-weight

 - Ask the parents about the child’s physical activity and diet